-- GRE is required for students who have graduated from an undergraduate program in 2016 or later.
-GRE scores must be sent to code 4863: Indiana University South Bend CSDCAS.
+- The GRE has been waived for admission cycle 2021-22 due to the impact of Covid-19.
+Typically, the GRE is required for students who have graduated from an undergraduate program in 2016 or later.
+GRE scores should be sent to code 4863: Indiana University South Bend CSDCAS.

 - Three (3) letters of recommendation should be submitted through CSDCAS’s recommender portal.
 Reviewers will be looking for candidates that demonstrate empathy, creativity, problem solving skills, ability to work in groups and active learners.
 You should identify individuals who can speak to these characteristics and your ability to be successful in a graduate program.